sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ### 2) Log back in to SUPR and apply for an account at LUNARC.

-Left menu under accounts.
+Left menu under "Accounts".
 Fill out the details correctly and use your mobile number.
 This will be needed for 2-factor authentication.

 ### 3) Sign the agreement